 There aren’t many tools that bridge the gap between delicate artists and burly builders, but the best glue guns do.
-You’ll find them in the hands of hobbyists as well as repairmen and women.
+You’ll find them in the hands of hobbyists as well as repairmen and women and for certain crafts, the best glue gun is all but essential.
+It's like a kinder, gentler version of the best nail gun.

 That’s because hot melt adhesives, or HMAs for short, offer all the benefits of solvent-based glue without the whole solvents-melting-your-brain thing.
 Because the glue can bond rubbers, metal, glass, wood and plastics it can be used as an alternative to solder in some electronics projects, as a way to create jewellery or other delicate items, to seal packages, to bind fabrics and even to bind books.